 There are a number of audiobook services available, but the options can be overwhelming.
 Finding the right audiobook service is a matter of finding the best one for how you like to read.

 11 Services for Cheap Audiobooks

 Here’s our rundown of some of the best audiobook services where you can grab a book for your ears.

 Audible is a big name in audiobooks.
 As a part of Amazon, it’s heavily marketed and easily available, but it has its pros and cons.

-- Audible boasts one of the largest audiobook libraries out there with more than 500,000 titles and around 100,000 podcasts, according to a company spokesperson.
+- Audible boasts one of the largest audiobook libraries out there with more than 760,000 titles.
 Whatever you like to read, you can probably find it on Audible.